Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Methodology

 where $I_{lit} \in \mathbb{R}^{3 \times H \times W}$ is the light-enhanced image, $R \in \mathbb{R}^{3 \times H \times W}$ corresponds to the ideally exposed image (i.e., the final enhanced image $I_{enh}$), and $C \in \mathbb{R}^{3 \times H \times W}$ is the residual perturbation term.

-This decomposition motivates a two-stage solution for underwater image enhancement.
-First, we estimate $\bar{L}$ in a data-driven, prior-free manner to obtain $I_{lit}$.
-This step mitigates exposure and illumination imbalances, producing a well-normalized image.
-Second, we reduce the residual perturbation term $C$ by restoring contrast, color fidelity, and fine details.
-This process is guided by high-level semantic features extracted from textual descriptions.
+A two-stage solution was adopted on top of the reformulated decomposition for UIE tasks \cite{retinexformer}.
+First, $\bar{L}$ was estimated in a data-driven, prior-free manner to obtain $I_{lit}$.
+This step mitigated exposure and illumination imbalances, producing a well-normalized image.
+Second, the residual perturbation term $C$ was reduced by restoring contrast, color fidelity, and fine details.
+This process was guided by high-level semantic features extracted from textual descriptions.
+Inspired by the success that previous studies \cite{retinexformer, retinexmamba} have achieved, we also construct our network on top of the two-stage solution.

-As shown in Fig. \ref{fig:all_arch}, the Illumination Estimator explicitly models multi-scale illumination maps and generates an initially light-enhanced image through an adaptive fusion mechanism.
-To incorporate semantic information into the enhancement process, the Image Restorer leverages the semantic understanding capability of the CLIP model \cite{clip} and introduces a novel Semantics-Guided Restorer.
-This module consists of three parallel branches: two of them employ complementary masking strategies to selectively fuse image and text features, while the third branch processes the unmasked original image features to preserve global consistency and fine details.